-- They have the big Epics (major milestones) listed in narrative sequence at the very top.
+- They have the Goals (major milestones from the user point-of-view) listed in narrative sequence at the very top.
 We used pink Post-Its here, but you can use whatever color you like.

-- They have a backbone of stories that make up the core of the map.
-These are the orange Post-Its listed from left to right below each Epic.
+- They have a backbone of tasks that make up the core of the map.
+These are the orange Post-Its listed from left to right below each Goals.

-- Stacked from top to bottom below each story are detailed subtasks for each story.
+- Stacked from top to bottom below each story are more granular stories for each task.
 These are the teal Post-Its.

 That’s the quick tour of user story mapping.
 Let’s take a look at how we used it on our project.